Consilience

 Ethical codes are precepts reached by consensus under the guidance of the innate rules of mental development.
 Religion is the ensemble of mythic narratives that explain the origin of a people, their destiny, and why they are obliged to subscribe to particular rituals and moral codes.
 Ethical and religious beliefs are created from the bottom up, from people to their culture.
 They do not come from the top down, from God or other nonmaterial source to the people by way of culture.
 (Chapter11)

-・・・Kant, even apart from his tortured prose, is so hard to understand.
+Kant, even apart from his tortured prose, is so hard to understand.
 Sometimes a concept is baffling not because it is profound but because it is wrong.
 It does not accord, we know now, with the evidence of how the brain works.
 (Chapter11)

-・・・ethics and religion are still too complex for present-day science to explain in depth.
+Ethics and religion are still too complex for present-day science to explain in depth.
 On the other, they are far more a product of autonomous evolution than hitherto conceded by most theologians.
 (Chapter11)

-Most Japanese would not be surprised at this book and even 'The God Delusion' by Richard Dawkins.
-Most Japanese believe in the evolution theory of Darwin.
-I think it is exactly the Japanese secular mentality.
+Most Japanese readers would not be surprised by this book—or even by Richard Dawkins’s The God Delusion.
+Most Japanese accept Darwin’s theory of evolution.
+I think this reflects the fundamentally secular mentality of Japanese society.

 Comments